 Eat young hop sprouts like asparagus

-If you have done any gardening then you know asparagus can be difficult to grow because you can’t really eat it until it’s the third year in the garden.
-This is part of what makes asparagus more expensive than other vegetables and definitely why I don’t grow it personally (who has that kind of patience!).
+If you have done any gardening, then you know that asparagus can be difficult to grow because you can’t really eat it until the third year in the garden.
+This is part of what makes asparagus more expensive than other vegetables and is definitely why I don’t grow it personally (who has that kind of patience!).

-Fortunately, hops are also known as the ‘poor man’s asparagus’ because you can actually cut young hop shoots and use them just like you would asparagus.
+Fortunately, hops are also known as the ‘poor man’s asparagus’ because you can cut young hop shoots and use them just as you would asparagus.
 That means you could saute, steam, or even fry hop shoots as a unique new side dish at the dinner table!

 Use hops to make hot-processed soap

-I’m not a soapmaker, but I learned that it is definitely possible to use hops to make quality homemade soap.
+I’m not a soapmaker, but I learned that hops can be used to make quality homemade soap.